jatin471/GoGo/README.md

 GoGo - iOS Swift Ride-Hailing App

-GoGo is a cutting-edge iOS ride-hailing app built using Swift, designed to provide users with a seamless and convenient transportation experience, similar to popular apps like Uber.
+GoGo is a cutting-edge iOS ride-hailing app built using Swift, designed to provide users with a seamless and convenient transportation experience.
 Powered by the GeoFire pod and MapKit, GoGo connects riders with drivers, helping users reach their destinations efficiently.

 Features